flowerornament/morgen-obsidian/README.md

 then drag and drop them in your calendar.
 You can even create multiple time slots for large tasks, filter based on due dates and priority, and sync task status back to Obsidian.

+To see the plugin in action check out [Journaling in Obsidian onto my Morgen Calendar](https://www.youtube.com/watch?v=wxdQE8i95po) by Danny Hatcher.

 ## Features